Colin McEwan

-Colin McEwan (1941 – 21 August 2005) was an Australian actor, host, comedian and radio announcer.
+Colin McEwan (1941 – 21 August 2005) was a Scottish born Australian actor, host, comedian and radio announcer.
 He was best known for appearing on both the stage and TV versions of The Naked Vicar Show, and the sequel on which it was based, opposite Ross Higgins playing Ted Bullpitt's brother Bob Bullpitt in Kingswood Country and also appeared in the miniseries Day of the Roses.
 He worked as an announcer on Melbourne radio stations 3AK and 3XY, and was a regular guest on TV variety program In Melbourne Tonight.